• Skip to primary navigation

 4. Budget-friendly

-5. Uses everyday easy-to-find ingredients
+5. Uses simple ingredients

-I tested the recipe with passata, chopped tomatoes, and fresh cherry tomatoes.
+Tomato puree (passata) and paste (tomato puree): I tested the recipe with passata, chopped tomatoes, and fresh tomatoes.
 I settled on passata because I loved the way its smooth texture complemented the richness of the mascarpone.
+I also add a little tomato paste (puree) to ensure the sauce still has a bold tomatoey flavor when the mascarpone is added.

-You should be able to find mascarpone in the dairy section of your local supermarket or store.
+Mascarpone: You should be able to find mascarpone in the dairy section of your local supermarket or store.
 Any brand should work well.
 I often find the store's own brand is the only one available and I've had success with these.
+Mascarpone has a little more sweetness and acidity than other cream cheeses, which gives it a distinct rich flavour.

-I've added these other ingredients to the sauce to bring further depth and complexity:
+Herbs and seasoning: I've added these other ingredients to the sauce to bring further depth and complexity:

 • Anchovy paste - for salty umami flavour